M66B/NetGuard/FAQ.md

 **(22) Can I tether / use Wi-Fi calling while using NetGuard?**

 Yes, but this needs to be enabled in the settings.
+If it works depends on your Android version, because some Android versions have a bug preventing tethering and the VPN service to work together.

 <a name="FAQ24"></a>
 **(24) Can you remove the notification from the status bar?**